Open-IX/BCOP/IX_Connections/BCOP-IX_Connections.md

 ### Section 2: Data Link and Network Layer Guidelines

 1) **Properly configured IP and subnet mask (both IPv4 and IPv6)** – the appropriate subnet mask must be configured on your connected interface.
-It is not safe to assume that the mask configuration is ￼similar across different Exchanges.
+It is not safe to assume that the mask configuration is similar across different Exchanges.

 2) **Ethertypes** - Frames forwarded through an Exchange must only have one of the following types:
 	a.
 0x0800 – IPv4
 	b.
 0x0806 – ARP
 	c.
 0x86dd – IPv6

-3) ￼All broadcast and Non-IP protocols must be disabled facing the exchange fabric, or filtered in some way when disabling is not an option.
-These include, but are not limited to forwarded ￼DHCP, MOP, Ethernet Keepalives, NetBIOS and IPv6 Router Advertisements.
+3) All broadcast and Non-IP protocols must be disabled facing the exchange fabric, or filtered in some way when disabling is not an option.
+These include, but are not limited to forwarded DHCP, MOP, Ethernet Keepalives, NetBIOS and IPv6 Router Advertisements.

-4) ￼All proprietary discovery protocols (CDP, FDP, etc.) must be disabled on exchange-facing interfaces.
+4) All proprietary discovery protocols (CDP, FDP, etc.) must be disabled on exchange-facing interfaces.

 5) IP Redirects must be disabled on exchange-facing interfaces.